 Regarding eligible nonprofits, guidelines typically include some combination of the following:

-- Most 501(c)(3) nonprofits, excluding political or religious causes
+- Most 501(c)(3) nonprofits and foundations, excluding political or religious causes

-- Religiously affiliated organizations that serve secular purposes for the greater community
+- Religiously affiliated organizations that serve secular purposes for the greater community, such as soup kitchens, homeless shelters, food banks, or schools

-- Ex: museums, performing arts centers, historical societies
+- Arts and cultural organizations, including museums, performing arts centers, and historical societies

 However, some companies may opt to venture into matching gifts gradually with a custom matching gift program.
-In that case, the business leadership would select a particular nonprofit to support, and encourage its team members to get involved.
-Employees make their personal donations, typically within a limited time frame, and the company ultimately matches the total contributed at a pre-determined rate.
+If you go this route, your leadership would select a particular nonprofit to support and encourage team members to get involved.
+Employees would then make their personal donations, typically within a limited time frame, and your company ultimately matches the total contributed at a pre-determined rate.

 Meanwhile, eligible team members are generally categorized by the following employment types: